Global Denominationalism and the Formation of a World System of Religions

 Location: Old North Hall 205 Map

 How did "world religions" become recognized as distinct yet equally legitimate paths in a shared global arena?
-This lecture by Berkley Center Senior Fellow José Casanova examines the rise of global denominationalism: a voluntary system of mutual recognition through which religious traditions define themselves, distinguish themselves from one another, and present universal claims for humanity.
-In doing so, it sheds light on the making of modern religious pluralism in global civil society.
-Refreshments will be provided.
+This lecture by Berkley Center Senior Fellow José Casanova examined the rise of global denominationalism: a voluntary system of mutual recognition through which religious traditions define themselves, distinguish themselves from one another, and present universal claims for humanity.
+In doing so, it shed light on the making of modern religious pluralism in global civil society.
+Refreshments were provided.

-This event is hosted by the Georgetown Interfaith Society in partnership with the Department of Theology and Religious Studies and the Berkley Center for Religion, Peace, and World Affairs.
+This event was hosted by the Georgetown Interfaith Society in partnership with the Department of Theology and Religious Studies and the Berkley Center for Religion, Peace, and World Affairs.

 Discover similar content through these related topics and regions.